Quansight-Labs/quansight-labs-site/posts/2020/06/nixos-rpi-wifi-router.md

 I am really happy with what I created.
 Even if this little project isn't original, it solves a real problem in my day-to-day life.

-In terms of NixOS as a Linux distribution, I think I have now totally on board.
+In terms of NixOS as a Linux distribution, I think I now am totally on board.
 Nix has so many incredible advantages that (as a control freak who builds his own WiFi router) I just can't ignore or give up.
-The feature of Ubuntu that was keeping me on that distribution for so long was that, "it just works"
+The feature of Ubuntu that was keeping me on that distribution for so long was that "it just works" © ®.
-:copyright: :registered:.

 But Nix "just works" too.
 The only catch is that you need to know what "it" is that you want working ahead of time.
-I am also comfortable with responsibly using environments, so I think increases my willingness to jump into a new OS framework.
+I am also comfortable with responsibly using environments, so I think that increases my willingness to jump into a new OS framework.
 I am a little worried about moving from Ubuntu to Nix on an existing machine, but that is what external hard drive backups are for!

 That is all folks!
-Thanks for reading :wave:
+Thanks for reading 👋